6 Tips When It Comes To Student Loan Repayment

-#2 Factor your student loan payments into your budget or money plan
+2. Factor your student loan payments into your budget and pay more than the minimum

 As you pay off credit card debt (if you have any) your student loans should be your next priority.
 The one good thing about student loans is that interest rates are typically low.